JeffLeFoll/go-service-discovery/README.md

 # go-service-discovery
-A naive implementation of the Service Discovery pattern in Go.
+A simple implementation of the Service Discovery pattern in Go.
-Store in-memory a list of service instance.
+Store (in-memory) a list of service instance.
 Every minute the server clean up service instance that are more than 59 seconds old.

 ## Service instance